RetroDECK/ES-DE/INSTALL.md

 ## Building on macOS

 EmulationStation for macOS is built using Clang/LLVM which is the default compiler for this operating system.
 It's pretty straightforward to build software on this OS.
-Although it's a bizarre Unix variant, it is still a proper system with good tools.
-The main deficiency (apart from a very strange window manager) is that there is no package manager and you need to register an account to install software from the App Store.
-There are several third party package managers though, and the use of one of them, `Homebrew`, is detailed below.
+Although it's a bizarre Unix variant with a very strange window manager, it is still a proper system with good tools.
+The main deficiency is that there is no native package manager, but as there are several third party package managers available, this can be partly compensated for.
+The use of one of them, `Homebrew`, is detailed below.

+As for code editing, I use [VSCode](https://code.visualstudio.com).
+I suppose Xcode could be used instead but I have no experience with this tool and no interest in it as I want to use the same tools for all the operating systems that I develop on.

 **Setting up the build tools:**